Zhenye-Na/blog/_posts/2018-08-02-deplo-laravel-app-to-heroku.md

 > **From [Connor Leech's post](https://dev.to/connor11528/deploy-a-laravel-5-app-to-heroku)**:

-> There is a common error many people experience (outlined above) Now that SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes.
-Fortunately, Eric Barnes has a solution outlined [in this post](https://laravel-news.com/laravel-5-4-key-too-long-error).
+> *There is a common error many people experience (outlined above) Now that SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes.
+Fortunately, Eric Barnes has a solution outlined [in this post](https://laravel-news.com/laravel-5-4-key-too-long-error)*.

-If everything works fine, it will looks like this screenshot.
+If everything works fine on your machine, it will looks something similar to the screenshot below.

 <img src="https://github.com/Zhenye-Na/Zhenye-Na.github.io/blob/master/assets/images/posts-img/heroku-deploy/1.jpeg?raw=true" width="80%" align="middle">